 There are also three new settings on the particular model: umami, steam-reduce and scorch.
 Umani extends soaking and steaming time for tastier rice, steam-reduce helps you control and tweak the settings, while scorch can help crisp your rice for recipes.

 This package comes with the unit itself, a rice spatula, a spatula holder, and two measuring cups.
 One for regular rice and the other for rinse-free rice.
-Users really love this unit, with comments ranging from “outstanding rice cooker! really love this one” to “makes excellent rice, well worth the higher cost”.
+Users really love this unit, with comments ranging from “outstanding product! really love this one” to “makes excellent rice, well worth the higher cost”.

 If you are looking for the Mercedes model, this is it.
 The pressure/induction heating technology is the best on the market.
 Great for ultra consistent, delicious rice every dang time.
 With many settings to choose from, you’ll be very happy with this product.